ibm-cloud-docs/BlockStorage/working-with-snapshots.md

    - Click [here](accessing_block_storage_linux.html) for {{site.data.keyword.blockstorageshort}} on Linux instructions.
    - Click [here](accessing-block-storage-windows.html) for {{site.data.keyword.blockstorageshort}} on Microsoft Windows instructions.

->**Note** - Restoring a volume results in deleting all snapshots that were taken before the restored snapshot.
+>**Note** - Restoring a volume results in deleting all snapshots that were taken after the snapshot that was used for the restore.